magento/merchdocs/src/sales/sales-menu.md

 The [Transactions]({% link sales/transactions.md %}) page lists all payment activity that has taken place between your store and all payment systems, and provides access to more detailed information.

+### Braintree Virtual Terminal
+On the Braintree Virtual Terminal page, the admin can accept the payment for the selected amount.
+To available the terminal feature customer should configure basic [Braintree settings]({% link payment/braintree.md %}).
+Braintree offers a fully customizable checkout experience with fraud detection and PayPal integration.

 {:.ee-only}
 ### Archive